StriteNFT/Strite/README.md

-# Strite
+# Strite Finance

-Strite Token Contract
+This repo contains the source code for the Strite Finance Token.